carina-fehr/osProject/README.md

 - malloc()
 - connect()

-To run the combinedRWOC.c file:
+To run the combinedMRWOC.c file manually:
-- gcc -shared -fPIC -o combinedRWOC.so combinedRWOC.c -ldl
+- gcc -shared -fPIC -o combinedMRWOC.so combinedRWOC.c -ldl
-- export LD_PRELOAD=./combinedRWOC.so bash and then idontexist (should say "Finished execution: no errors")
+- export LD_PRELOAD=./combinedMRWOC.so bash and then idontexist (should say "Finished execution: no errors")
-- LD_PRELOAD=./block_upt_connect.so hexchat (should not work)
+- hexchat (should not work)
+- DISABLE_WRITE_PRANK = 1 geary (should not work)
+- liferea (should not work)
+- gnome-weather (should not work)
 - bash (should show fake deletion in red writing)
 - head secrets.txt or head openThis.txt (should show hacked text)
-- LD_PRELOAD=./block_upt_connect.so w3m google.com (should not work)
+- w3m google.com (should not work)
-- use to run only for geary: DISABLE_WRITE_PRANK=1 LD_PRELOAD=./combinedRWOC.so geary
+- w3m youtube.com (should not work)
 - To check the log file for blocked connections: cat /tmp/blocked.log or blocked2.log for combinedRWOC.c
+- To run with the bash script: ./install_invisible_blocker.sh or with source and then either open a new terminal or run source ~/.bashrc